carolina5massena/Integrative-RNA-Seq-and-Co-expression-Analyses-Uncover-Confident-sRNA/03 Filters/README.md

 ---

-## Step 3 — STRING Module Consistency
+## Step 3 — WGCNA Module Consistency

 Only interactions where: